Cold weather pet safety tips

 - If needed, consider dog sweaters or coats as an extra layer of warmth for especially cold days.

 - Never shave your dog down in the winter; a longer coat will provide more warmth.
+(With an exception to shave matted fur, as matted fur can make furry friends very susceptible to the cold.)

 - When bathing your dog during winter months, be sure they are completely dry before taking them outside.